 - What types of resources and information do you find useful in your work to advance job quality, and what else do you need?

-We will share results of the survey, which will help build understanding about supports organizations need to move a job quality agenda forward.
+Results of the survey will help build understanding about supports organizations need to move a job quality agenda forward.
 As part of our process, we will share initial findings in a respondents-only webinar.
 Please note, you may choose to respond anonymously to the survey, but we will not be able to include you in the respondents-only webinar or gift drawing if you do.

 What’s that about a gift drawing?
 Yes, you heard that right!
-We will select five respondents at random to receive a $100 Mastercard gift card.
+We will select five respondents at random to receive a $100 gift card of their choosing.

 We will share survey findings through a written report and public communication events such as webinars.
 And we are eager to learn about resources you may be using that we can add to our expanding Job Quality Tools Library.

 We know your time is valuable, and we appreciate you sharing your experience and insights.
 We hope you will find the survey interesting, and perhaps even get some new ideas from taking it!